 A veteran of companies including VacationSpot, Escapia and Expedia, and a student of a certain “Saturday Night Live” sketch, Murch shared startup bootstrapping lessons at the recent Seattle 2.0 Startup Day, presented by GeekWire.

 For anyone who missed the event, or wants to relive the highlights, we’re rolling out video and related content from talks by Startup Day speakers.
-Watch the full video of Murch’s talk above, and continue reading for a few of our favorite takeaways.
-You can also access the audio here as an MP3, for listening on your favorite device.
+Continue reading for a few of our favorite takeaways.
 A big thanks to the team at (appropriately enough) Bootstrapper Studios for their help on all of this content.

 The benefit of control: Bootstrapping allows you to really have complete control over the culture decisions, the products, the employees that you choose to partner with, the partnerships that you make, the financing, the overall strategic direction of the company.
 You have, of course for as you can maintain that, zero dilution, which has an economic impact, to be sure, but it also has a pretty important control aspect.